iamvenu13342/Projects/Main-projects/CI-CD/deploy-in-k8s/READme.md

-Deploying the application in a Kubernetes cluster involves several additional steps beyond using Docker and Jenkins.
+<h1>Deploying the application in a Kubernetes cluster</h1>
+involves several additional steps beyond using Docker and Jenkins.
 We need to:

 1. **Create a Kubernetes Cluster**: This can be done using a managed service like Amazon EKS or a local setup like Minikube.
 2. **Create Kubernetes Configuration Files**: Define your deployment, service, and other necessary resources.